Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Life is being hard these days.
 I'm not feeling super good long ago.
 I wonder what's wrong.
 Feeling ok-.

+### Day 56: June 9, 2020 (set_range_sum.py)

+**Today's Progress**: My code worked for the next problem with just a minor modification (adding an equal sign) so I passed it and moved to the next one.
+In this problem an splay tree is given to modified it to make it capable of perform range sums quickly.
+I review splay tree lectures and read and understand the code before attempting any modification.
+I needed to clarify how rotations are performed.

+**Thoughts:** Not that good yet, but I'm managing to at least move the minimum that I must.
+It is late already, but my coding hour is done along with other pending tasks.